-Professor Carlos Brebbia is the Director of the Wessex Institute of Technology.
+Professor Carlos Brebbia was the Founder and Director of the Wessex Institute of Technology.
 He was born in Argentina where he completed his first engineering degree.
 He spent two stimulating years after graduation as part of a small team setting up an Institute of Applied Mechanics.
 Following this, he registered at Southampton University in England for a high degree, arranging to carry out his research partly at MIT.

 Jeng-Tzong Chen, born in 1962, received a BS degree in Civil Engineering, an M.S. in Applied Mechanics, and a Ph.D. in Civil Engineering, respectively, in 1984, 1986 and 1994, from National Taiwan University, Taipei, Taiwan, R.O.C.

 He worked as a research assistant in the Structural Division of the Department of Rocket and Missile System, Chung Shan Institute of Science and Technology, from 1986 to 1990.

 Dr. George D. Manolis is Professor and Director of Graduate Studies in Earthquake Engineering at the Department of Civil Engineering at Aristotle University in Thessaloniki, Greece.